Otolaryngology—Head & Neck Surgery Residency

 Our program does not have a cut-off year—a maximum number of years since graduation from medical school—and does not have a score requirement on the United States Medical Licensing Examination® (USMLE®); however, the average score of our applicants is 235.
 USMLE® Step 2 scores are not required at the time of the application process, but they must be submitted once you are selected into the program.

-The deadline for 2019 residency program applications is October 1, 2018.
-Each year, interviews for PGY-1 positions take place in December for positions beginning in July.
+Each year, the application deadline for our residency program is October 1.
+Interviews for PGY-1 positions take place in December for the following academic year beginning July 1.
 If you are selected for an interview, we will contact you via email.

 If you have questions about the Otolaryngology—Head and Neck Surgery Residency, please contact Dieann Sangster, senior residency program coordinator, at firstname.lastname@example.org.